Types Of Asbestos Fibers

 Asbestos is the generic name for six naturally occurring minerals that have been used in commercial products for their strength, flexibility, low electrical conductivity, and resistance to heat and chemicals.
 It is composed of silicon, oxygen, hydrogen, and various metals.

 Asbestos can be divided into two basic groups, serpentine, and amphibole, which differ in their physical characteristics.
 Serpentine asbestos develops in a layered or tiered form, whereas amphibole asbestos has a chain-like structure.

 Asbestos is generally made up of fiber bundles which easily separate into long, thin fibers.
 Positive identification of a specific fiber type requires microscopic analysis and examination.
 All asbestos fibers are hazardous to human health.

 There are six types of asbestos minerals that occur naturally within the Earth’s environment.
 The Environmental Protection Agency (EPA) has classified the types as such:

-Amosite : Amosite asbestos is recognized by its straight fibers and brown color.
-Amosite asbestos contains iron and magnesium, and was most used within different types of insulation products.
+Amosite: Amosite asbestos is recognized by its straight fibers and brown color.
+Amosite asbestos contains iron and magnesium and was mostly used within different types of insulation products.
 The EPA has determined amosite to be the second most used type of asbestos in the United States.